 PHM 5130-Clinical Pharmacology.
 Prerequisite: PHM 5613.
 Participation in clinical rounds in a medical or surgical specialty in order to observe the therapeutic regimens being used in the treatment of specific diseases.

 PHM 5132-Teaching of Pharmacology.
 Prerequisite: PHM 5613.
-Facultysupervised teaching experience for advanced graduate students.
+Faculty-supervised teaching experience for advanced graduate students.
 Includes instruction in laboratories for medical and other Health Sciences Center students as well as lecturing in pharmacology courses designed for students with majors outside the department.
 May be repeated for passfail credit.

-PHM 5228-Special Topics in
+PHM 5228-Special Topics in Chemotherapy.

-Chemotherapy.
 Prerequisite: PHM 5613.

-Basic and current concepts concerning mechanisms of action of the majo classes of drugs which affect the classe
+Basic and current concepts concerning mechanisms of action, pharmacokinetics, and therapeutic efficacies of antimicrobial and antineoplastic agents.

 PHM 5229-Comparative Pharmacology.
-A study of drug action in nonhujman animals with special attention given to vertebrate and invertebrate animal models in pharmacological research.
-Discussion of plants and animals as sources of drugs and toxins.
+A intention of altering performance. study of drug action in nonhuman animals with special attention given to vertebrate and invertebrate animal models in pharmacological research, Discussion of plants and animals as sources of drugs and toxins.

-PHM 5233-Advanced Topics in Neuropharmacology.
-Prerequisite: consent of instructor.
+PHM 5233-Advanced Topics in Neuropharmacology, Prerequisite: consent of instructor.
 A structural in-depth study of specific topics in neuropharmacology.
 Topics to be studied will vary each semester.
 The course will consist of lectures, discussions and oral presentations of original papers by the class.
 May be repeated for pass-fail credit with change in contents.